How Index Manager file discovery works

 - Warning: “Automatic update supported with small buffer”

-Notifications are working with a small buffer and can potentially overflow leading to loss of notifications.
-Depends on storage device.
+Notifications are working with a small buffer and can potentially overflow leading to a loss of notifications.
+Depends on the storage device.

 - Warning: “Update buffers are nearly full”

-The buffer is almost full and can potentially overflow leading to loss of notifications.
+The buffer is almost full and can potentially overflow leading to a loss of notifications.

 - Warning: “Next update offset beyond buffer”